socialismconference/songbook.github.io/songs/it-isnt-nice.md

 And the three-man picket line,
 Mr. Charlie didn't see us
 And he might as well be blind.
-Now our new ways aren't nice  ics
+Now our new ways aren't nice
 When we deal with men of ice,
 But if that is Freedom's price,
 We don't mind.